domcloud/domcloud/docs/deployment/cms.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Deploying Popular CMS Apps
+# Deploy Popular CMS Apps

 CMS (Content Management System) is a software that allows you to create and manage content on a website without or with minimal coding experience.
 DOM Cloud supports many popular CMS apps.